encointer/encointer-wallet-flutter/README.md

 * Run: `screenshots --flavor dev`

 #### Notes:
-* The following directories need to be added to the path to run the emulator from the command line:
+* The following directories need to be added to the path to run the emulator from the command line.
+The location below is the standard installation directory of the Android sdk in ubuntu:
 ```shell
  export PATH="$PATH":"$HOME/Android/Sdk"
  export PATH="$PATH":"$HOME/Android/Sdk/emulator"